cafeibit/Azure-Data-Engineering/Apache-Spack/README.md

    *     Example 3: Read data from the primary storage account

+   *     Example 4: Ingest and explore Parquet files from a data lake with Apache Spark for Azure Synapse

+         *  By using the Data hub to view the Parquet files in the connected storage account, then use the new notebook context menu to create a new Synapse notebook that loads a Spark DataFrame with the contents of a selected Parquet file.

+         *  Add the following code beneath the code in the cell to define a variable named datalake whose value is the name of the primary storage account (replace the REPLACE_WITH_YOUR_DATALAKE_NAME value with the name of the storage account in line 2): `datalake = 'REPLACE_WITH_YOUR_DATALAKE_NAME'`

+         *  By default, the cell outputs to a table view when we use the `display()` function.
+Let's select the Chart visualization to see a different view of the data.

+         *  The Apache Spark engine can analyze the Parquet files and infer the schema.
+To do so, enter the below code in the new cell and run it: `data_path.printSchema()`

+         --Note: Apache Spark evaluates the file contents to infer the schema.
+This automatic inference is sufficient for data exploration and most transformation tasks.
+However, when you load data to an external resource like a SQL pool table, sometimes you need to declare your own schema and apply that to the dataset.
+For now, the schema looks good.

    <a href="./loadinnotebook.py">Examples</a>

 ##  Transform data with DataFrames in Apache Spark Pools in Azure Synapse Analytics